rr-debugger/rr/README.md

-Or go directly to the [installation and building instructions](https://github.com/mozilla/rr/wiki/Building-And-Installing).

 Please contribute!
 Make sure to review the [pull request checklist](/CONTRIBUTING.md) before submitting a pull request.

 If you find rr useful, please [add a testimonial](https://github.com/mozilla/rr/wiki/Testimonials).